 With the visual and basic operation inspections done, assuming no deficiencies have been discovered, the door must now be drop tested.

 A fire door drop test is simply a test of the automatic closure system on the door.
 For the drop test to pass, the door must close completely and rest on the floor or sill.
 The closing speed must average at least six inches but not more than twenty-four inches per second.
 This test must be performed twice.
 The first test verifies proper operation and full closure.
 The second test verifies the automatic closure feature has been properly reset.
 This test should be documented.
 For this purpose, we normally use a DASMA drop test form with a copy provided to the customer.

 There are many reasons a door professional should perform the required inspection and testing.
 While we touched on the basics of inspection above, there are many details that need to be considered.
 Some of these details include the proper location of the fusible links, proper mounting of guides and proper fire expansion clearances on guides, and proper installation of any smoke detectors and/or release devices.
 It is also important that nothing that is not an actual part of the fire door assembly is attached to any part of the door.

-Overhead Door Co. of Central Jersey has been selling, installing, and servicing overhead door and loading dock equipment in the Central Jersey market since 1972 – that’s 47+ years!
-Our technicians are properly trained to handle all of your rolling fire/smoke door and fire/smoke curtain needs.
+Overhead Door Co. of Central Jersey has been selling, installing, and servicing overhead doors and loading dock equipment in the Central Jersey market since 1972 – that’s 50+ years!
+Our technicians are properly trained to handle all of your rolling fire/smoke door needs.

 We are on US 202 South at River Road in Branchburg, NJ.
 Reach out to us at 908-722-5785 or email us at firstname.lastname@example.org.